MoiseMoussetafa/robotics_initiation_chacalsixpattes/README.md

 # B3 2020 - Hexapode ChacalSixPattes
-_By CANETOS Constantin, INGRAND Loïc, MOUSSETAFA Moïse,	ORTO Dylan_
+_By our team ChacalSixPattes, with CANETOS Constantin, INGRAND Loïc, MOUSSETAFA Moïse,	ORTO Dylan_
 ![Screenshot](title.jpg)

 All usefull codes of hexapode simulation in : **0-Simulation**